bradduthie/blog/_posts/2017-04-02-pointers-in-c-for-scientists.md

 and three columns.
 To do this, we need to first allocate memory to hold a set of *pointers*, and have each of those pointers hold values that themselves are pointers to where we want the start of each row in our array to be.
-I've drawn this one out below in hopes to make things clearer.
+I've drawn this one out below in hopes of making things clearer.

 ![](2017-04-02-pointers-in-c-for-scientists_files/figure-markdown_strict/unnamed-chunk-3-1.png)